Vulcan Elements

 Vulcan Elements is a startup manufacturer of rare earth magnets located in Durham, North Carolina.

+In November 2025, the Pentagon's Office of Strategic Capital under the second Donald Trump administration granted the company the largest loan it had ever made, at $620 million.
+The deal raised conflict of interest questions, as 1789 Capital, a firm backed by Donald Trump Jr. had just in August 2025 invested heavily into the small, two-year old company.
+In contrast to the funding decisions by the Pentagon at the time, the decision to initiate the loan was not made by the Pentagon, but by Peter Navarro, a top aide in the Trump administration and a close friend of Trump Jr.'s.

 Production

 Vulcan Elements currently produces sintered neodymium magnets.
 As of October 2025, its production capacity is around 10 metric tons per year.

 History

-Vulcan Elements was founded in 2023 by former U.S. Navy nuclear propulsion lab financial manager John Maslin, alongside electrical engineer Piotr Kulik, with the intention of competing with rare earth magnet manufacturers based in China.
+Vulcan Elements was founded in Boston in 2023 by former U.S. Navy officer and nuclear propulsion lab financial manager John Maslin, alongside Piotr Kulik, with the intention of competing with rare earth magnet manufacturers based in China.
 Maslin was studying at Harvard University when he started the business.

 The company opened its first manufacturing facility on March 31, 2025.
-The opening of the plant was attended by academic, political, and military leaders, including Leonardo Williams, Pat Harrigan, Chris Miller, and Nadia Schadlow.
+The opening of the plant was attended by academic, political, and military leaders, including Leonardo Williams, Pat Harrigan, Chris Miller, Nadia Schadlow, Josh Stein, and Ted Budd.

-In August 2025, the company raised $65 million at a $250 million total valuation, with investors including Altimeter Capital, One Investment Management, and 1789 Capital.
-It had also secured orders from the U.S. military.